postdoc trainee

 predoc alum

-Malone’s research is focused on developing neuroprostheses to improve respiratory function following cervical spinal cord injury.
-He is currently investigating the electrical and physiological mechanisms of electrical epidural stimulation within the context of upper cervical spinal cord injury and the neural control of breathing.
+Malone’s research focused on developing neuroprostheses to improve respiratory function following cervical spinal cord injury.
+He is currently a data scientist at Meta.

 pREDOC aLUM